Updated: Oct 2017

 So, I only offer this template to readers of this post.
 Elsewhere, I offer giveaways like 101 Writing Writing Prompts or a chapter from my book.

-The Welcome Mat app displays a full-screen call-to-action that encourages new readers to opt-in to your email list.
+Sumo Welcome Mat displays a full-screen call-to-action that encourages new readers to opt-in to your email list.

 Essentially, a website visitor or reader is presented with two options: to opt-in in with their email address and receive a giveaway or to say No Thanks.